warmbowski/sea-201d5/week-1/class-01/README.md

 [Submit Your Work](https://canvas.instructure.com/courses/991898/assignments/4221089)

 ## User Stories (MVP)
- - As a developer, I want to use basic markup to structure my index page, so the layout is in the order of assembly I prefer
+ - As a developer, I want to use basic markup to structure my index.html page, so the layout is in the order of assembly I prefer
  - As a developer, I want to design my scripts, so I can understand how to organize and write my code
- - As a developer, I want to create a simple script for my index page using JavaScript, so that I can use the browser to send an alert to the user
+ - As a developer, I want to create a simple script for my index.html page using JavaScript, so that I can use the browser to send a response to the user
- - As a developer, I want to create a second script for my index page using JavaScript, so that I can model a guessing game
- - As a developer, I want to create a static about me page, so I can share details about who I am with others

 ## Technical Requirements
  - Work will be done in a Gist; like to Gist submitted for assignment
  - Good use of HTML; e.g. 'body', 'doctype', 'p', 'head', 'html', 'h1', and 'title'
  - HTML is cleanly written and indented for readability and organization
  - JavaScript written to alert the user in a "Hello, World" type of script
- - JavaScript guessing game written to accept prompt inputs, store variable values, and alert user

 ## Helpful Resources
 - [**Supporting Information**](support.md)